Skip to main content

 Performance

-Handlers have a 30-second execution limit.
+Handlers have a 30-second execution limit, enforced by the platform and not configurable.
 For AI-powered endpoints, use fast models like gemini-2.5-flash through the Bankr LLM Gateway and keep external API calls to a minimum.
 If your handler makes multiple LLM calls, consider restructuring to use a single call with a detailed prompt.
+For agent-driven side effects (e.g. sending a Telegram notification via ctx.askAgent), use the fire-and-forget pattern documented under Agent Notifications — those calls routinely exceed 30s.

 Handler Patterns

-Your handler receives a standard Web Request and returns a standard Web Response.
+Your handler receives a standard Web Request.
+You can return plain objects (auto-wrapped as JSON) or full Response objects when you need custom status codes or headers.
 No special framework — just the platform APIs you already know.

 Reading Query Parameters